hbc/Intro-to-R-2-day/lessons/08_Rdata_visualization.md

  ![bar-2](../img/unnamed-chunk-11-1.png)

 The names are too small to read.
+The names can be adjusted in size (`cex.names`) so they all fit.
 Alternatively, we can also just change the names to be numeric values and keep the same size.

 ```r